Our COVID-19 contingency plan

 All our volunteers are currently working remotely.

-While we aim to offer in-person events in 2021, we are planning for all eventualities and are confident that our "Talking the Coast" project can go ahead in some shape or form no matter the situation around COVID-19.
+While we aim to continue to offer in-person events in 2022, we are planning for all eventualities and are confident that our "Talking the Coast" project can progress into 2022 in some shape or form no matter the situation around COVID-19.

 1. Assuming indoor and outdoor events are permitted if social distancing can be guaranteed: